 How to set financial goals

-I see many of my readers and coaching clients setting arbitrary financial goals because they feel like they should.
-They open a credit card or start saving for a home without really having intention behind it, all because some personal finance “expert” told them that they should open a credit card or start saving for a home.
+I see many of my readers setting arbitrary financial goals because they feel like they should.
+They open a credit card or start saving for a home without really having any intention behind it, all because some personal finance “expert” told them that they should open a credit card or start saving for a home.

-When I help my money coaching clients to set financial goals, I do an exercise where they envision their future.
+When I help people to set financial goals, I do an exercise where they envision their future.
 What do you see when you envision your life one year from now?
 Two years?
 Five years?
 Ten years?

 Once you have that vision in your mind, consider what financial goals you need to reach to make it happen.
 What’s standing in between you and your dream life?

 Brandon and I envision financial freedom in our future and being able to spend our money on things that bring us joy.
-Right now we’ve got six-figures of debt standing between us and that vision.
+We got married with a combined six figures of debt standing between us and that vision.
+As a result, we had plenty of purpose behind our goal.

 The bottom line: Don’t just set goals because you feel like you should.
 Have purpose and intention behind them.